amazon-science/h3-indexer/README.md

 >> import pyspark
 ```

-### S3 & Glue Catalog
+### AWS S3 & AWS Glue Catalog

-You'll need to have proper credentials and permissions set up to access the files in the S3 bucket or the tables in the Glue Catalog that are included in your config.
+You'll need to have proper credentials and permissions set up to access the files in the S3 bucket or the tables in the AWS Glue Catalog that are included in your config.

 ### Debugging